genexuslabs/web-controls-library/src/components/tab-caption/readme.md

 `<img href="..." slot="disabled-image" />`

 The element will show one or the other, depending on the value of the [selected](../common/readme.md#selected) attribute.
-If only the main image was specified, it will be displayed both when the tab page is selected and unselected.
+If the main image is the only image specified, it will be displayed both when the tab caption is selected and unselected.

 <!-- Auto Generated Below -->